A Test of Poetry (1948)

 Niedecker, Lorine.
 “A Review of Louis Zukofsky’s A Test of Poetry.”
 Capital Times (Madison, WI) 18 December 1948.
 Online.

 The origins of this work go back to 1934 when LZ put together A Workers Anthology, which was never published although most of its selections were absorbed into A Test of Poetry (Scroggins Bio 146-148, see also DuPlessis Online).
 Letters to both EP and WCW indicate that LZ finished an initial version of A Test of Poetry by 1937 and the manuscript is dated 2 Aug.
 1937, but he had no luck finding a publisher and continued to tinker with it until at least Oct.
 1941 (see WCW/LZ 295).
-In the end the volume was self-published in 1948 at CZ’s instigation with the resurrected The Objectivist Press imprint, giving the address of the press as the Zukofskys’ home at 30 Willow Street, Brooklyn.
-There were further revisions or additions at the final stage (see WCW/LZ 399), which included the incorporation of a passage from WCW, Paterson II (III.23a), one of LZ’s own poems (I.16c), as well as adaptations from Homer because of EP’s refusal to grant permission.
-Aside from EP’s version of Homer in Canto I and passages from “Homage to Sextus Propertius” (see WCW/LZ 397-398), LZ had also hoped to include three poems by Emily Dickinson, “To fill a gap“ (#546), “Revolution is the Pod” (#1082) and “It was not Saint” (#1092), but her estate demanded a $25 fee LZ was unwilling to pay (Penberthy 152-153, WCW/LZ 398)—two lines of the second Dickinson poem were incorporated into “A”-8.51.30-31.
-TP was republished in 1952 by Routlege & Kegan Paul (London), in 1964 by Jargon/Corinth Books, in 1980 by Celia Zukofsky (CZ Publications) and most recently by Wesleyan UP, 2000.
+There were further significant revisions at the final stage (see WCW/LZ 399), which included the incorporation of a passage from WCW, Paterson II (III.23a), one of LZ’s own poems (I.16c), adaptations from Homer and quite a few changes in the selections and arrangement, prompted by EP’s refusal to grant permission (see WCW/LZ 397-398).
+LZ had also hoped to include three poems by Emily Dickinson, “To fill a gap“ (#546), “Revolution is the Pod” (#1082) and “It was not Saint” (#1092), but her estate demanded a $25 fee LZ was unwilling to pay (Penberthy 152-153, WCW/LZ 398)—two lines of the second Dickinson poem were incorporated into “A”-8.51.30-31.
+See the link above for the original plan and table of contents for TP, which indication of what was deleted and added.

 The final conception of TP clearly owes a good deal to EP’s ABC of Reading (1934), which introduces the section of “Exhibits” with the remark: “The ideal way to present the next section of this booklet would be to give the quotations WITHOUT any comment whatever.
 I am afraid that would be too revolutionary. […]” (95).
 TP reflects many of the same editorial views and selections as ABC of Reading, such as the emphasis on Renaissance translations of Latin classics (Gavin Douglas, Arthur Golding, Christopher Marlowe) or the inclusion of the relatively obscure sonnet by Mark Alexander Boyd.
 The following is a list of poems that LZ used and that appeared previously in ABC of Reading, although LZ often trimmed or added to EP’s specific selections from longer poems (references are first to TP by section number followed by page number in ABC): Chaucer (I.9b/111, II.9a/106, III.8a/112, III.9a/109), Gavin Douglas from Virgil (I.6a & II.6a/117), Mark Alexander Boyd (II.10a/134), Christopher Marlowe from Ovid (III.15b/135), John Donne (I.14a/137-138), Robert Herrick (II.16a/142), John Wilmot, Lord Rochester (II.17d/172), Samuel Butler (III.17b/160, 163), Alexander Pope (II.17a/168), George Crabbe (I.18a/176).
 In “A”-12.252.5-24, LZ quotes a sonnet by the Renaissance poet John Soowthern or Soothern that he considered including in A Test of Poetry